vk-cs/docs-public/docs/en/main/base/s3/storage-connecting/s3-cli/s3-cli.md

 - Access key identifier - the received key identifier data is used when adding an account.
 - Secret access key - the received secret key data is used when adding an account.
-- AWS region - the region where the S3 service is located, by default it is ru-msk.
+- AWS region - the region where the Cloud Storage service is located, by default it is ru-msk.
 - Output Format - Determines how to format the output of the command being used.
 If no output format is specified, it will use `json` by default.
 [Available options](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html):

   - `json` – The output is formatted as a JSON string.